rpm-software-management/dnf/doc/transaction_json.rst

 ``repo_id``
     Type: string

     The id of the repository this package is coming from.
-Note repository ids are defined in the local respository configuration and may differ between systems.
+Note repository ids are defined in the local repository configuration and may differ between systems.

 .. _group-label: